takumib/cpsc210-labs/labs/lab8/lab8.md

 This lab will be a guided one.
 This handout is merely intended to serve as summary/reference.

+**Note:** Since this lab is self guided, it will be very important for attendance.
+Please make sure that you are on time, and if not try to catch up to where we are at with your neighbors.

 ### Part #1: writing a simple power function

 This program consists of two pieces: